stackOcean-official/shinify/README.md

 # shinify

-Automaticly creates a shiny server to interact with your machine learning model.
+Automaticly creates a shiny server to interact with your machine learning or statistical model.

-> **_NOTE:_** This repository is still in an early stage of development and the functions are limited to linear and logistic regressions.
+> **_NOTE:_** This repository is still in an early stage of development and the functions are limited to linear and logistic regressions under the use of "lm" or "glm" functions and to random forests using the "randomForest" package.
 We love the open source community and want to show what we are working on early.
 We will update this readme with more information.
 Until then, feel free to share your thoughts, contact us, and contribute if you'd like.

 ---